PhyloCanvas/phylocanvas.github.io/src/md/plugins.md

 # Plugins

+A plugin system allows developers to add functionality to Phylocanvas without having to change the source code or request changes, and allows us to keep the core library as small and simple as possible.
+We aim to foster a rich plugin ecosystem.

-We aim to foster a rich plugin ecosystem around Phylocanvas.
-The plugins maintained by us started life in the core library, but are now separated to keep the core as light as possible.
-These plugins are:
+The following plugins are maintained by us, having started life in the core library, but now exist as separate entities in the spirit of the new philosophy:

 * [Context Menu](#context-menu)
 * [History](#history)